 PostgreSQL is an open-source object-relational database that has earned a strong reputation for reliability, feature robustness, and performance.
 It maintains an RDBMS (Relational Database Management System) and also maintains the ACID properties similar to Amazon Redshift.
 It is designed to handle mid-range users such as single users, other data warehouses, and various web services.

-PostgreSQL, as a Data Warehousing Tool, helps to make the data warehouse flexible and intelligent by allowing it to analyze, transform, model, and deliver the data within the database server.
+PostgreSQL, as one of the Data Warehousing Tools, helps to make the data warehouse flexible and intelligent by allowing it to analyze, transform, model, and deliver the data within the database server.

 PostgreSQL Use Case